aleksanderbl29/docs-jekyll/_posts/2023-05-25-shoutout-studenttraveller.md

 # Quick shoutout
 I would like to shoutout my friend who has this great blog for documenting all of his travels.
 I actually went with him on one of those trips!
-Can definately recommend
+Can absolutely recommend!

 You can find him on [thestudenttraveller.dk](https://thestudenttraveller.dk)